bfeldman89/jail_scrapers/README.md

 ## summary

-Every hour at 15min past the hour, a python script scrapes the online jail dockets for ten separate county jails in Mississippi.
-When an individual booking is detected for the first time, a pdf is created and uploaded to documentcloud.org, and the raw data is programatically entered into an Airtable base.
+Every hour at 15min past the hour, a `scrapers.py` scrapes the online jail dockets for ten separate county jails in Mississippi and tprogramatically enters the raw data into an Airtable base.
+When an intake sheet is detected for the first time, not only is the data entered into the Airtable base, but also `web_to_pdf.py` creates and uploads a pdf of the intake sheet to documentcloud.org.
+Every four hours, `polish_data.py` performs several functions to automate a lot of data standardization and cleaning.

-The script also keeps track of how long people are listed on the jail dockets to calculate approximate lengths of incarceration.
+`scrapers.py` also keeps track of how long people are listed on the jail dockets to calculate approximate lengths of incarceration.
 A more precise figure for length of incarceration is available for five of the ten jails, for which exact datetimes of release (`DOR`) are provided.
-Occassionally, the initial booking data is updated, and the scraper will update the Airtable accordingly, but a new pdf is not generated for every version of the intake sheet.
+Occassionally, the initial booking data is updated, and although `scrapers.py` will update the Airtable base accordingly, a new pdf is not generated for every version of the intake sheet.
+For example, if someone is booked for a DUI, and the next morning, the charges are updated to include a reckless driving charge, the Airtable base will reflect the updated charges, but the pdf will be a timestamped snapshot of the initial intake sheet.

 ## jails scraped